 The Ebertins say “Antares makes people tough, belligerent and pugnacious.
 This is an important star for military personnel, it is said to convey mental alertness, strategic ability and courage to make daredevils” [3.]

-Of course in the tropical zodiac we have the same deathly associations for the Scorpio Sun sign period anyway (October 22-November 22) with the pagan festival of Samhain or Halloween.
-The Mexican day of the dead falls between November 1-2.
-The Catholic “All Souls”, (in Italian it’s simply I Morti.
+Scorpios fearsome reputation could originate from its position in the south, regarded as the gateway of the Underworld.
+Other deathly associations for the Scorpio Sun sign period are the pagan festival of Samhain or Halloween.
+The Mexican day of the dead (November 1-2.).
+The Catholic “All Souls”, (or I Morti.
 “The Dead” ) is celebrated on November 2.

 The constellation of Scorpio was originally much bigger than it is in modern times and spanned both Scorpio and Libra.
 The two Librian scales used to be the Scorpion’s claws.
 For the Egyptians the scales are also used to weigh the souls of the dead before they pass into the underworld too.
 Generally in mythology then, Antares represents that difficult transition from life to death, and then death to life again and the burning off of karma.